Therapy for Anxiety Brainspotting Therapy

 As a young therapist, I entered the field of mental health services with a very optimistic perspective.
 I was ready to help people, to execute my skills and abilities.
 As a helper, I wanted to make a difference with as many people as I could.

-I was naïve to expect that all clients would have the same eagerness to work with me as I did them.
-What I soon discovered was that there seemed to be a stigma that existed surrounding young therapists’ and their abilities to provide mental health services.
 More and more frequently I was faced with questions like, “are you old enough?” or “can I ask what age you are,” and even “are you still in school?”
 As a therapist that had done a lot of work to feel prepared and ready to enter the field, I definitely wasn’t prepared for questions like these.
 And so, on came the doubt – am I somehow less capable, because of my age?

 Don’t get me wrong.
 The large majority of clients that reached out weren’t even slightly phased by the concept of working with a young therapist.
 In fact, several of my current clients specifically sought out a young therapist – someone they could relate to and be comfortable with.
 For them, age was just a number, not an indicator of therapeutic capabilities.